michaelcourcy/kasten-on-outscale/README.md

 # Kasten on Outscale

-We demonstrate here how to use [Kasten] on the outscale platform :
+We demonstrate here how to use [Kasten](https://www.kasten.io) on the outscale platform :

-*   Build a simple kubernetes cluster with rancher (One RKE, One master and 3 worker nodes)
+*   Build a simple kubernetes cluster with rancher (One rancher server and one downstream cluster)
 *   Install the CSI outscale driver to get dynamic PVC provisionning and Snapshot features
-*   Install Kasten and demonstrate a backup and restore on a simple application.
+*   Install Kasten and use it to backup and restore on a simple application.

 # Build a rancher kubernetes cluster